ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_http_upload.md

 **Setup**

-Board-specific setup such as jumpers, Ethernet ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.
+Board-specific hardware setup such as jumpers, Ethernet ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.

  -# Load the executable image to the target development board.
  -# Use an Ethernet cable to connect your development board to the local area network.
 The PC is assumed to be already in this LAN.